Layr-Labs/eigenda-proxy/store/precomputed_key/weaveVM/README.md

 > Remote signing is complex and risky.
 Remote signing is generally only desirable for enterprise users or users with unique security requirements.

 > Web3Signer is not maintained by WeaveVM team.
 The Web3Signer tool is maintained by Consensys, the same team that maintains Teku.
-The WeavVM team does not maintain Web3Signer or make any guarantees about its safety or effectiveness.
+The WeaveVM team does not maintain Web3Signer or make any guarantees about its safety or effectiveness.

 - For a simple test deployment of a local Web3Signer setup, refer to: <https://github.com/allnil/web3signer_test_deploy>
 - For complete documentation, consult: <https://docs.web3signer.consensys.io/>